Tomorrow X Together: 2025: The Star Chapter: Together, contract renewals, and Starkissed

-On August 23, 2025, all five members of the band renewed their contracts with their agency.
-The announcement was made via Weverse and was later referenced during the group's first concert stop of their fourth world tour, Act: Tomorrow, held at Gocheok Sky Dome in Seoul.
-At the end of the show, leader Soobin read a handwritten letter expressing gratitude to fans, stating that the members had renewed their commitment to go "longer and farther" together, from debut to future stages.
+On August 23, all five members of Tomorrow X Together renewed their contracts with their agency.
+The announcement was shared through Weverse and was later mentioned during the opening concert of the group’s fourth world tour, Act: Tomorrow, held at Gocheok Sky Dome in Seoul.

+At the end of the performance, leader Soobin read a handwritten letter thanking fans and explaining that the members had renewed their promise to continue going “longer and farther” together, from their debut through future stages of their career.

-On October 20, 2025, Tomorrow X Together released their third Japanese-language studio album Starkissed.
+On October 20, Tomorrow X Together released their third Japanese-language studio album Starkissed.

+2026–present: 7th Year: A Moment of Stillness in the Thorns

+On March 1, 2026, on the final day of the Moa Con Concert at KSPO Dome, Tomorrow X Together announced their upcoming Korean EP; its title, 7th Year: A Moment of Stillness in the Thorns, was announced on Weverse shortly thereafter.
+While promoting 7th Year, Tomorrow X Together achieved their first "Grand Slam" on Korean music shows, winning Show Champion, M Countdown, Music Bank, Show!
+Music Core and Inkigayo.